Laplacian2Mesh: Laplacian-Based Mesh Understanding: Experiments

-For a fair comparison, as in HodgeNet \cite{Smirnov2021HodgeNetLS}, the accuracy we got based on "hard" ground-truth face labels rather than the result after "soft" or smooth processing \cite{Lahav2020MeshWalkerDM}.
-We report the segmentation accuracy of this dataset in Table~\ref{tab:humanbody}, which shows that our method generates more accurate part segmentation.
-We also show our learned segmentations on the entire Human Body test set in Figure~\ref{fig:humanbody_seg} where the boundaries of the shape segmentation are relatively consistent.
+As shown in Figure~\ref{fig:humanbody_seg}, our method is able to learn the consistent and accurate part segmentation of human bodies.
+We report the segmentation performance of various methods in Table~\ref{tab:humanbody}.
+Our method mostly outperforms the related works such as MeshCNN~\cite{Hanocka2019MeshCNNAN}, PD-MeshNet~\cite{Milano2020PrimalDualMC}, and HodgeNet~\cite{Smirnov2021HodgeNetLS}.
+Despite being slightly inferior to the DiffusionNet~\cite{Nicholas2022DiffusionNet}, our method is superior in terms of its noise-resistance property, as will be demonstrated in Section~\ref{sec:Resistance2noise}.

-\textbf{COSEG.} We also evaluate the performance of Laplacian2Mesh on the three largest sets from the COSEG shape dataset: Vases, Chairs, and Tele-aliens containing 300, 400, and 200 models in each, respectively.
+\textbf{COSEG.} We also evaluate the performance of Laplacian2Mesh on the three largest sets from the COSEG shape dataset: Vases, Chairs, and Tele-aliens containing 300, 400, and 200 models, respectively.
 The meshes are labeled into 3 parts (Chairs set) or 4 parts (Vases set $\&$ Tele-aliens set).
-We generate a random 85$\%$-15$\%$ train-test split for each set, as in MeshCNN \cite{Hanocka2019MeshCNNAN}.
+We generate a random 85$\%$-15$\%$ train-test split for each set, as in MeshCNN~\cite{Hanocka2019MeshCNNAN}.

-The quantitative results are provided in Table~\ref{tab:coseg}, and the qualitative results for all models in the test set are displayed in Figure~\ref{fig:coseg}.
-Our method achieves somewhat competitive results compared to the state-of-the-art methods.
-Since many large triangular faces exist at the junctions of the parts in the Tele-aliens set, this will cause our model to present incorrect segmentation labels.
-Nevertheless, the visual shapes segmentation results at the top part of Figure~\ref{fig:coseg} are still surprising.
+The quantitative results are provided in Table~\ref{tab:coseg}, and the qualitative results for all models in the test set are visualized in Figure~\ref{fig:coseg}.
+Our method outperforms other methods on the Vase and Chair classes, but performs worse on the Tele-alien class.
+We explain this as follows.
+The triangulation quality of the Tele-alien meshes is bad, containing long and thin triangles.
+To our knowledge, the Laplacian matrix is likely to be ill-conditioned when bad triangles exist.
+Figure~\ref{fig:coseg} visualizes the semantic segmentation results computed by our method.

-To further test the effectiveness of our method, we also use the evolved COSEG dataset from SubdivNet \cite{Hu2021SubdivisionBasedMC}.
-In contrast to the original dataset, both training and test sets in the dataset are augmented by a factor of ten, each mesh has over 8000 vertices and over 16000 faces.
-The dataset is split into training and test sets with a ratio of 4:1.
-Laplacian2Mesh uses the same dataset without additional data augmentation.
-Table~\ref{tab:coseg-subdivnet} shows that our method is evenly matched with SubdivNet \cite{Hu2021SubdivisionBasedMC}.